 If you feel like living this adventure yourself, we are happy to recommend 8adventures.
 Located along the river banks of the Mae, they provide adventurous, fun and safe ways to explore the area (e.g. trekking, zip-lining, rafting,…).

-To learn more about the elephant situation in Thailand and elephant camps, stay tuned: article on the way!
+To learn more about the elephant situation in Thailand visit the Elephant Nature Park in Chiang Mai.

 Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!